 If you're sending emails to a small list, it’s very difficult to know if one subject line is genuinely better.
 You often need to send hundreds, or even thousands, of emails in each test group to be confident in your results.
 This is especially true if the performance difference between your subject lines is small.
 If your list is too small for a valid test, focus on applying best practices first and wait until you have a larger audience to run formal A/B tests.

-Know When to Call a Winner
+How to Know When You Have a Winner

 Calling a winner isn't a race.
 It requires patience and the right criteria.
 You need two things: a clear difference in your most important metric (like reply rate or meetings booked) and statistical significance to back it up.
 Don't declare a winner just because one version is ahead after a few hours.